-ThinkForward is unique because we run the only programme of its kind that works with young people for five years, starting when they are 13, in Year 9.
+ThinkForward is unique because we run the only programme of its kind that works with young people for the full five years that they are in education, starting in Year 9 when they are 13.

-Our highly-skilled coaches build consistent, trusted relationships with young people through one-to-one coaching and group work sessions.
-Students’ progress is tracked along seven ‘ready for work’ capabilities which we believe are key in preparing them for employment.
-They are: Self-assurance, self-awareness, drive, receptivity, resilience and organisational and communication skills.
-Brought together, these ‘soft skills’ help to equip young people for the workplace.
+The key to our success is our highly skilled coaches who build consistent, trusted relationships with young people through one-to-one coaching and group work sessions.
+Students’ progress is tracked along seven Work Readiness Capabilities which were identified by employers as being the most desirable qualities in staff.
+They are: self-assured, self-aware, driven, receptive, resilient, organised and good communicator.
+Brought together, these transferable skills help to equip young people for their future careers.

-By partnering with a range of businesses from local employers through to large, national companies we provide young people with relevant exposures to the workplace, in many cases bridging a gap that family and community networks are not able to provide.
+By partnering with a range of businesses from local employers through to large, national companies we provide young people with relevant exposures to the workplace, in many cases bridging a gap that school, family and community networks are not able to.

 Our approach is effective and shows that we can, in many cases, overcome the fundamental obstacles our students face, enabling them to gain the life and work skills, experiences, aspiration and confidence they need to succeed.